-The Company recognizes a receivable predominately on sales of its CinnergenTM product.
-For the six months ended October 31, 2009 and 2008, the Company established an allowance for doubtful accounts equal to \$25,605 and \$5,605, respectively, based upon its experience.
+The Company recognizes receivables predominately on sales of its CinnergenTM and private label ink products.
+For the nine months ended January 31, 2010, the Company has not established an allowance for doubtful accounts as the Company currently deems all of its receivables as collectable.

 During the year ended April 30, 2009, the Company issued credit memos to a customer in the amount of \$336,452 representing the entire amount billed to date.
 In exchange the customer forgave approximately \$400,000 of charge backs.
-The settlement agreement was signed by both parties on July 23, 2009.
+Both parties signed the settlement agreement on July 23, 2009.